 Why is Master Data Management Important?

-As organisations grow, achieving consistency and uniformity of the master data becomes increasingly challenging.
-The number of applications in use across the organisation increases, and they may not all use the same data formats - making it harder to maintain consistency.
-Mergers and acquisitions create challenges for uniformity, because different businesses will have different conventions for identifying data.
+As organizations grow, achieving consistency and uniformity of the master data becomes increasingly challenging.
+The number of applications in use across the organization increases, and they may not all use the same data formats - making it harder to maintain consistency.
+Mergers and acquisitions create challenges for uniformity because different businesses will have different conventions for identifying data.
 Added to this is the increasing use of external datasets such as geospatial data to enrich the data generated by internal systems, presenting challenges to both consistency and uniformity.

-When master data is inconsistent and variable, organisations experience numerous problems.
-Without a single version of the truth, data becomes inconsistent and can no longer be relied upon for decision making and forward planning.
-Automated systems rely on consistent and predictable data, so when that is not present organisations increasingly rely on expensive and error-prone manual data manipulation.
+When master data is inconsistent and variable, organizations experience numerous problems.
+Without a single version of the truth, data becomes inconsistent and can no longer be relied upon for decision-making and forward planning.
+Automated systems rely on consistent and predictable data, so when that is not present organizations increasingly rely on expensive and error-prone manual data manipulation.
 The lack of effective data governance that stems from unreliable master data creates problems of accuracy and security.

-It is important that organisations establish a proactive policy of Master Data Management.
-MDM is not an application or a tool; it is the creation and operation of an accurate, reliable and secure datastore providing master data to the organisation’s key business processes.
+It is important that organizations establish a proactive policy of Master Data Management.
+MDM is not an application or a tool; it is the creation and operation of an accurate, reliable, and secure datastore providing master data to the organization’s key business processes.